frontfoot/overlay_me/README.md

 ## Todo

-- allow local image uploading (a temporary hosting on amazon s3 ?)
+- allow local image uploading (a temporary hosting on amazon s3 ?), [makiapp.com](http://makiapp.com/) does it!

 - content
   - add parent container div dynamically (at the moment the toolbar is looking for a #content or #container element)